jhass/configurate/README.md

 It takes a constant and parameters that should be passed to the initializer.

-A providers only requirement is that it responds to the `#lookup` method. `#lookup` is passed the current query chain, for example for a call to `Config.foo.bar.baz?` it gets `"foo.bar.baz"` passed.
+A providers only requirement is that it responds to the `#lookup` method. `#lookup` is passed the current `SettingPath`, for example for a call to `Config.foo.bar.baz?` it gets a path with the items `'foo'`, `'bar'`, `baz'` passed. `SettingPath` behaves like `Array` with some methods added.
-It should raise `Configurate::SettingNotFoundError` if it can't provide a value for the requested option.
+The provider should raise `Configurate::SettingNotFoundError` if it can't provide a value for the requested option.
 Any additional parameters are passed along to the provider, thus a `#lookup` method must be able to take any number of additional parameters.